18F/uswds-jekyll/pages/guide/anyconnectvpn.md

 }
 </style>

-<b>Note:</b> You need to setup two factor authentication before using VPN.
+<b>Note:</b> You need to setup two factor authentication before using SCINet VPN.
 [Follow the instructions here.](https://scinet.usda.gov/guide/multifactor/)

 <b>Note 2:</b> The address for VPN is now <b>ocvpn.scinet.usda.gov</b>

-The OpenConnect VPN server is compatible with the Cisco Anyconnect client if you already have that installed.
+The SCINet OpenConnect VPN server is compatible with the Cisco Anyconnect client if you already have that installed.
 We have tested this with OSX, Windows, Linux, and Android.
 Use of the VPN does require 2 factor authentication.
 If you have not set that up yet please read [these instructions](https://scinet.usda.gov/guide/multifactor/) and do so before continuing.

 First open AnyConnect and enter <b>ocvpn.scinet.usda.gov</b> in the box and click \[Connect\]

 <img src="/assets/img/anyconnectvpn1.png">

-Enter your Ceres Username.
+Enter your SCINet Username.

 <img src="/assets/img/anyconnectvpn2.png">